-3:1 For, behold, in those days,^a and in that time, when I shall bring again the captivity of Judah and Jerusalem,^b

-1a Millennial.

-1b Referring to the persecutions and near-destruction of Israel and Jerusalem by the Antichrist in the tribulation.
-Jews worldwide from every tribe will be restored in the land as the land will be given to Israel in the millennium, not to the Palestinians, who have no real claim upon it.

-3:2 I will also gather all nations, and will bring them down into the valley of Jehoshaphat,^{a-b} and will plead with them there for my people and for my heritage Israel, whom they have scattered among the nations, and parted my land.^c

-2a A clear description of Armageddon on Revelation 19.
+- 3:1 For, behold, in those days,^a and in that time, when I shall bring again the captivity of Judah and Jerusalem,^b - 1a Millennial. - 1b Referring to the persecutions and near-destruction of Israel and Jerusalem by the Antichrist in the tribulation.
+Jews worldwide from every tribe will be restored in the land as the land will be given to Israel in the millennium, not to the Palestinians, who have no real claim upon it. - 3:2 I will also gather all nations, and will bring them down into the valley of Jehoshaphat,^{a-b} and will plead with them there for my people and for my heritage Israel, whom they have scattered among the nations, and parted my land.^c - 2a A clear description of the "Judgment of the Nations" in Matthew 25:31-46.
 Here, God will bring "all nations" in the sense that all peoples and representatives of the Gentile world governments that will all be under the control of the Antichrist will be brought (against their will) into the "valley of Jehoshaphat" (in northern Israel) where God will "plead" with them.
 That means He will "have it out" with the nations for their historic and current treatment of His people, the nation of Israel.
 God's judgment upon these nations will be swift, strong and severe.